Billerica Memorial High School: Howe School and Howe High School

+Billerica Memorial High School

 Billerica Memorial High School was officially opened on September 26, 1955.
 The school opened with Philip G. Hines as superintendent of schools and Royal S. Adams as the principal.
 In 1955 the high school received 700 students as well as four groups of elementary students.
 The total cost to build this new institution was approximately $2,425,000.
 Shortly after its opening, the Billerica school again became overpopulated.
 A suggestion was made to build an addition to the building.
 Billerica Memorial High School then added a new addition in September 1974.
 The cost of this addition was approximately $15,469,000.
-This addition provided 90 additional rooms, giving the faculty more room to work.
-The superintendent was William Flaherty and the principal was William Archambault.
+This addition provided 90 additional rooms.
+The superintendent was William Flaherty, and the principal was William Archambault.

 Over time, the building started to become extremely outdated.
-The structure was starting to fall apart, and ceiling tiles had fallen inside of classrooms, posing a threat to students.
+The structure was starting to fall apart, and ceiling tiles had fallen in classrooms, posing a threat to students.
 The old building contained asbestos, and there are multiple anecdotes from students and staff that the old building contained mice and rats, and occasionally had problems with its heating system in the winter.
 A need for a new high school was brought to attention, and in March 2016, a plan was approved by the town to demolish the Billerica Memorial High School and build a new one on the same site.
-Work began in February, 2017, and the cost to build the new school was around $176M.
-The school opened with Tim Piwowar as superintendent and Tom Murphy as principal on September 3, 2019.
+Work began in February 2017, and the cost to build the new school was around $176 million.
+The school opened on September 3, 2019, with Dr. Kerry Clery as superintendent and Tom Murphy as principal.

-The Building
+Facilities

 BMHS formerly consisted of two buildings: the Old Building (a.k.a.
 Memorial Building) and a new building known as "The New Addition".
 The New Addition was added to the original building in 1974, but it was built as a free-standing structure.
 Because of this, there were two gyms and two cafeterias.
 Only the cafeteria in the New Building was in use.
 There was one auditorium; it was in the Old Building.
 Each building had three floors, but only the top two floors of the Old Building were used by the school.
 The lower floor was used by the school department for a preschool for special-needs children, as well as storage for the drama program's set materials and costumes.
 The new building has been constructed, built by Shawmut Construction and designed by the architectural firm Perkins + Will.
-It was completed in 2019, and the first year of classes began then but was later interrupted due to the novel 2020 coronavirus disease.
+It was completed in 2019, and the first year of classes began then but was later interrupted due to the 2020 novel coronavirus disease.
 Following the summer of 2020, demolition of the old building had been completed, and the new football field and track were constructed in its place.
 The new building is four stories tall, with part of the bottom floor still hosting Project Support, the aforementioned preschool.